-When and where should I put out my green paper bin or green paper sack?
+When and where should I put out my blue lidded paper bin or green hessian sack?

 We provide a fortnightly collection service for your green garden waste.
-It is collected in a large green bin and collected just like normal waste.
+It is collected in a large green bin and collected every two weeks between March and December.

 What can I put in my garden bin?